Water Heater Leaking? Causes, Dangers & What To Do Immediately

 Tank Water Heater Causes:

-• Sediment buildup — Minerals from hard water settle at the bottom of the tank over time, causing overheating, stress fractures, and corrosion that leads to leaks.
+• Sediment buildup.
+Minerals from hard water settle at the bottom of the tank, causing overheating, metal fatigue, and stress fractures that lead to leaks.
+Learn more about sediment buildup signs and how to remove it.

-• Corroded or depleted anode rod — The anode rod protects the tank lining by sacrificing itself to corrosion.
-Once depleted (typically every 3–5 years), the tank walls become vulnerable to rust and cracking.
+• Corroded or depleted anode rod.
+The anode rod protects the tank lining by sacrificing itself to corrosion.
+Once depleted (typically every 3 to 5 years), the tank walls become vulnerable to rust and cracking.

-• Faulty T&P (temperature & pressure) relief valve — This safety valve opens when pressure or temperature exceeds safe limits.
+• Faulty T&P (temperature and pressure) relief valve.
+This safety valve opens when pressure or temperature exceeds safe limits.
 A worn or malfunctioning valve will drip or stream water.

-• Loose inlet/outlet pipe connections — Repeated heating and cooling cycles cause fittings to vibrate loose over time, creating slow drips.
+• Loose inlet or outlet pipe connections.
+Repeated heating and cooling cycles cause fittings to vibrate loose over time, creating slow drips.

 Tankless Water Heater Causes: